salem84/AspNetCore.VersionInfo/README.md

 Moreover endpoint accepts following parameters in querystring:
 * `label`: it's the name to show in the image
+* `icon`: the source type and slug for the icon separated by two underscore characters (`__`) such as `simpleicons__azure`.
+In this version only [Simple Icons](https://simpleicons.org/) type is supported; you can find a list of slugs [here](https://github.com/simple-icons/simple-icons/blob/develop/slugs.md).
+Icon color is always white.
-* `color`: a string as defined in the colors table, custom colors are not (yet) supported
+* `color`: a string as defined in the colors table or a custom colors in hexadecimal, RGB, HSL.

 | Color | String |
 | -     | -      |